ianto-cannon/clean-clipboard/README.md

-# Remove Emails from Clipboard
+# Remove emails from clipboard

 A simple shell script that removes email addresses from your clipboard text.
 Run this before pasting email threads into AI tools such as ChatGPT so that you do not give away personal data.